Welcome to Croker-Rhyne Co., Inc. We are located in Kennesaw, Georgia (a

 "should be" (anything is possible in the futures markets) better it is soon

 going to move somewhere.
-Long sideways moves are often followed by large directional
+Long sideways move are often followed by large directional

 moves.